emma-33/holbertonschool-higher_level_programming/python-inheritance/README.md

 Function 3 : Returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False
 Function 4 : Returns True if the object is an instance of a class that inherited (directly or indirectly) from the specified class ; otherwise False
 Function 5 : Defines an empty class BaseGeometry
+Function 6 : Defines a public instance method : def area(self): that raises an Exception with the message "area() is not implemented"